 This man raises sheep, spins the wool and dyes it using pioneer methods.

 With onion skins clinging to the yarn, here is a pot of simmering yellow.
 The other pot has yarn turning red because he added a particular insect.
-He recommended The Art and Craft of Natural Dyeing: Traditional Recipes for Modern Useas the best book on this topic.
+He recommended The Art and Craft of Natural Dyeing: Traditional Recipes for Modern Use

 Before he can dye the yarn, he has to have clean wool to work with.
 I don't think the girl is enjoying her job very much.